Whole Body PET-CT Scan

 PET imaging (Positron Emission Tomography) is an established diagnostic imaging tool used in Nuclear Medicine to obtain clinical information from the patient.
 An extension of this imaging modality is the PET-CT hybrid.
-This system consists of two scanning machines, namely the PET imaging and an X-ray computed tomography (CT) scanner.
+This system consists of two scanning machines, namely PET imaging and an X-ray computed tomography (CT) scanner.
 These modern medical modalities occupy a central position in the technological apex of Nuclear Medicine and occupy a prominent role in theranostics.

 The second hybrid is PET combined with magnetic resonance imaging (MRI).
 This powerful imaging tool can obtain clinical images and provide corresponding information about the diagnosis of many disease states.
 These hybrid scanning machines can be used to show the effect of current and new therapies.
 PET scanning can detect the processes by which certain cancers utilise sugar molecules, while MRI provides structural details of tissues within a tumour or in brain disease.
 The advantage of using the diagnostic imaging tool PET-MRI over PET-CT is the two-fold reduction in radiation dose given to the patient.
 PET-MRI is a valuable imaging tool, especially in the areas of oncology, neuropsychiatric and heart diseases.

 PET-FECH indicating Prostate cancer metastases

 Consequently, PET-CT has the capability to evaluate diseases through a simultaneous functional approach, including morphostructural analysis.
-The benefits of PET scanning is the potential for early diagnosis of the disease state, leading to a favourable prognosis and appropriate therapy towards the patient.
+The benefit of PET scanning is the potential for early diagnosis of the disease state, leading to a favourable prognosis and appropriate therapy towards the patient.
 Today, the most used PET radiotracer is [18F]fluorodeoxyglucose (FDG) and this is a central role in oncology.

 PET-FDG of ovarian cancer

 Vital information can be acquired using [18F]FDG and several other radiopharmaceuticals.
 These include fluorine-18 florbetapir (Amyvid), fluorine-18 florbetaben (Neuraceq), fluorine-j18 flutemetamol (Vizamyl), fluorine-18 ethylcholine (FECH) amongst others with the overall aim to evaluate biological processes.
 PET imaging is creating vast opportunities in the area of molecular imaging and provides a platform for a potential revolution in clinical diagnostics, especially for oncology, neurology and cardiology.

 PET-FDG scan of sarcoidosis